mike42/Auth/maintenance/demo-install/README.md

 values:

 - The hostname of the target box
-- The three install-time passwords
+- The install-time passwords

-If you have not used ansible before, then simply run `ssh-copy-id root@target.example` to avoid configuring password prompts.
+If you have not used ansible before, then start by running `ssh-copy-id root@target.example` to avoid password prompts.

 ## Install